TylerCityStation

 LANESVILLE AND STILL RIVER2 [HRR, 1888]

-This dormered, combination station, with small freight platform and stub-ended siding, was built most likely in 1905.
-That it was on the west side of the Berkshire Division track is apparent with the flat terrain in the background, in stark contrast to hilly area seen behind the earlier station which was on the east side.
-The 1905 NYNH&H annual report, issued in June, confirms the fact that a new station was built here, perhaps partially as a result of the 1904 fire but, curiously, no mention of the construction or the change of location, southward again almost back to where it started, has been found in the newspapers.
-The only reference we came across is in May, 1905, when wrangling yet again over highway improvements led to the comment that the Consolidated road had "spent thousands of dollars in giving us one of the nicest depots of its kind to be found anywhere on the Berkshire Division" and roads should be built to better serve it.
-How could a new depot be planned and built with no mention beforehand and no progress reports in the newspaper?
-Did it appear magically?
-Where were the railroad commissioners hearings?
-The 8/15/1907 wreck in the photo at upper right at least corroborates the appearance of the depot at that time.
-The railroad's annual reports for 1913 and 1914 mention that the double-tracking and realignment through Brookfield and New Milford was to include the "remodeling and relocation of the present Still River station," which we cover in our next entry.
-The 1912 real estate map at lower left shows the location of the 1905 station, the layout of the grounds, and the coming new alignment passing right through the depot, hence the reason it had to be moved.
-The shot at lower right shows a train going under the Lanesville Rd. overpass that was part of the improvements of 1913.
+This front-dormered, hip-roofed combination station, with small freight platform and stub-ended siding, was reported by the Newtown Bee to be opened for business on 1/20/1905.
+As seen at [1] around opening time, it is apparent that it was on the west side of the Berkshire Division track with the flat terrain in the background, in stark contrast to hilly area seen behind the earlier station which was on the east side.
+Locals were very happy with the new depot which was said to measure 58x23 feet, with large airy waiting room for the public, "... running water provided for the closets...," and a large office for the agreeable agent M.T.
+Ryan and his wife as assistant.
+Ryan was last stationed in Monroe before that agency was closed and the depot abandoned in 1895: see MONROE2.
+In May, 1905, when there was wrangling yet again over highway improvements, it led to the comment that the Consolidated road had "spent thousands of dollars in giving us one of the nicest depots of its kind to be found anywhere on the Berkshire Division" and town roads should be built to better serve it.
+The 8/15/1907 wreck in the photo at [2] corroborates the appearance of the depot at that time.
+By 1913, the railroad's annual reports mention that a double-tracking and realignment project through Brookfield and New Milford was to include the "remodeling and relocation of the present Still River station," which we cover in our next entry.
+The 1912 real estate map at [3] shows the location of the 1905 station, the layout of the grounds, and the coming new alignment passing right through the depot, hence the reason it had to be moved.
+The shot at [4] shows a train going under the Lanesville Rd. overpass that was part of the improvements of 1913.
 The photo shows a rail car parked on the old main just beyond the bridge where the 1905 depot stood.
 The highway overpass was probably removed when today's Still River Drive was built and dwindling rail traffic did not justify a new bridge.
 A freak auto mishap in 1975 reported a car dangling two-thirds of the way off the side of the bridge.
-No one was injured but the young driver was fined for going too fast for the wet road conditions.
+No one was injured but the young driver was fined as going too fast for the wet road conditions.
 Penn Central was contacted to replace the guardrail that was knocked to the tracks below.
-The image at bottom left is a snapshot from our CTTRAXMAP and shows all four station locations and the quarter-mile distance within which they stood.
-[REFS: CRC53.1905.26; NHAR35.1905.7; NMG/05/26/1905/04; DEN/08/15/1907/04; NHAR42.1913.11; NHAR43.1914.21; HC/11/09//1974/28C; HC/05/14/1975/51D]
+[REFS: NBE/09/23/1904/08; NBE/12/02/1904/05; NBE/01/20/1905/06; CRC53.1905.26; NHAR35.1905.7; NMG/05/26/1905/04; DEN/08/15/1907/04; NHAR42.1913.11; NHAR43.1914.21; HC/11/09/1974/28C; HC/05/14/ 1975/51D][rev022318]

 LANESVILLE AND STILL RIVER4 [NYNH&H, 1914]